uiua-lang/uiua/site/new_tutorial/Math and Comparison.md

 On this site, `monadic` functions are in `monadic green` and `dyadic` functions are in `dyadic blue`.

 Some documentation may also reference functions which are `noadic`, `triadic`, or `tetradic`.
 These are the words for functions that take 0, 3, or 4 arguments respectively.
-The word `noadic` is not common outside of Uiua, but it is chosen because such a functions takes *no* arguments.
+The word `noadic` is not common outside of Uiua, but it is chosen because such a function takes *no* arguments.

 ## Challenges